proofoftom/LooseLips/README.md

 Each agent can be configured with:

 - Custom name and description
-- AI model selection (GPT-4o, Claude 3, etc.)
+- AI model selection (Llama 3.1, DeepSeek, etc.)
 - Storage provider preference
 - Encryption settings
 - Access control conditions